RayhanaAkterDev/javascript-complete-guide/01-fundamentals/11-io-methods/README.md

 ### 3.2 `console.error()` and `console.warn()`

 - Display error and warning messages in the console
-- Visually distinguished by colors (red for errors, yellow for warnings)
+- Colored output for clear differentiation (red for errors, yellow for warnings)

 ```js
 console.error("Something went wrong!");